 Medical Areas: Nephrology | Oncology | Family Medicine | Hepatology (Liver, Pancreatic, Gall Bladder)

 View By:Year | Company | Conditions | Therapeutic Areas | Drug Names

 The following drug information is obtained from various newswires, published

 Votrient (pazopanib) is a vascular epidermal growth factor receptor (VEGFR) tyrosine kinase inhibitor which acts at all three isoforms: VEGFR-1, VEGFR-2 and VEGFR-3.
 VEGF is a chemical signal produced by cells that stimulates the growth of new blood vessels.
 It is part of the system that restores the oxygen supply to tissues when blood circulation is inadequate.
 When VEGF is overexpressed, it can contribute to disease.
 Solid cancers need an adequete blood supply or they will not be able to grow.
 Hence, cancer that can express VEGF are able to grow and metastasize.

-Votrient is specifically indicated for the treatment of advanced soft tissue sarcoma in patients who have received chemotherapy.
+Votrient is specifically indicated for the treatment of patients with advanced renal cell carcinoma.

-Adverse reactions associated with the use of Votrient may include, but are not limited to, the following:
+Adverse events associated with the use of Votrient may include, but are not limited to, the following:

-For additional information regarding Votrient or soft tissue sarcoma, please visit the Votrient web page.
+For additional information regarding Votrient or renal cell carcinoma, please visit the Votrient web page.